PAPERS ON OPERATIONAL, PERSONNEL & TECHNICAL SUBJECTS

 Increased RN involvement at Aden.
 HMS EAGLE, HMS LOWESTOFT and two RFA sent from Mediterranean.

 KONFRONTASI operations in Borneo continued with heavy RN participation.
 Two officers killed and 11 ratings injured.
 Honours awarded to RN personal.
 Bomb exploded on Liberian mercantile OCEANIC PRIDE in Singapore Roads.
 HMS WILKESTON intercepted craft which my have been used.
-Curfew imposed on movements and Boom laid to improve safety of ships against attack by small craft.
+Curfew imposed on movements and boom laid to improve safety of ships against attack by small craft.
 Naval Party KILO disbanded when duty taken over by Malaysian Police.
 Hovercraft used for transport and patrol duties.
 Patrol mileage exceeded 1,000,000.
 1,400 raiders captured.

 No ship deployed on South Atlantic and South Africa Station.